-It not only holds the tile together, the right grout can strengthen the display and help avoid chipping and cracking.
-But before you choose a grout as a quick afterthought, there are some important things to consider that will help you choose the right color.
+Not only does it hold the tile together, but the right tile grout can both strengthen the display and help avoid chipping and cracking.
+But before you make your grout choice a quick afterthought, there are some important things to consider that will help you choose the best tile grout for your new floor.

-Choosing a specific type of grout important and the first thing to consider.
+Choosing the correct type of tile grout is important and the first thing to consider.

 - If you’re using joints that are less than 1/8” thick, it’s best to use unsanded grout.